 The Neptune executive told INN he is seeing a rise in interest in extraction companies as investors realize this process leads to the production of key products, such as vape pen cartridges.

-Cammarata is interested in the investment of new intellectual property for an extraction company and the ability to meet the growing consumer demand with expanded capacity.
+Cammarata is interested in investment in new intellectual property from extraction companies, and the ability to meet growing consumer demand with expanded capacity.

 “You’re seeing us rapidly expand as we’re trying to keep up with demand from our customers,” Knight said.
-He confirmed the firm currently holds a capacity of 425,000 kilograms, with a projected increase to 1.1 million by the first half of 2020.
+He confirmed that the firm currently has a capacity of 425,000 kilograms, with a projected increase to 1.1 million kilograms by the first half of 2020.

 Knight explained that, while capacity remains at the top of investors’ minds when it comes to evaluating these companies, he expects that rationale to evolve very quickly.

-Quality will determine the winners of the space, says extraction executives
+Quality will determine the winners in the space

 “The capacity is one thing, but the quality inside the capacity has to stand out,” Cammarata said.